aimee-mcneil-melville/ToDo-Full-Stack/packages/software-quality/code-quality.md

 Possible code quality measures you might implement...

 Covered in our curriculum:
 * use eslint and prettier.js.
 Your code adheres to the pre-generated patterns provided by Dev Academy project templates.
-Linting runs without errors or warnings
+Linting runs without errors or warnings.
+Silencing linting errors is not an acceptable solution
 * apply separation of concerns.
 Here is [an article using React as an example](https://engineering.teknasyon.com/separation-of-concerns-on-the-front-end-with-react-fd5d4afcc298).
 Generally, files will be shorter than 100 lines and contain only closely related code functionality.
 Functions will serve a single purpose
 * [avoid side effects of functions](https://www.freecodecamp.org/news/pure-function-vs-impure-function/)
 * apply consistent code conventions.
 Similar tasks in your code should be accomplished the same way everywhere, for example using if/else vs ternaries vs logical conjunctions (&&), or using typescript interfaces vs types